Cover me?

 Mesh pool covers are a lighter weight than the other covers which allows them to easily fold up for storage when not in use.
 They can also be custom fit to the shape of your pool.
 The holes in the mesh pool allow water to filter through, which eliminates the need to remove standing water from the pool cover.
 However, it also allows in the light and that keeps the water warm which means algae can grow on the pool walls and that will require more effort into getting your pool ready for the next season.

 Solid pool covers also can be custom-fit to the shape of your pool and are secured to the deck with anchors and springs.
 They are usually made of vinyl, which makes them heavier than mesh, but they still can be folded up and stored when not being used, just not as easily.
 The solid material prevents any debris, water or sunlight from entering the pool.
-This means no algae growth or dirty water when you open your pool the next season, which equates to less maintenance.
-However, the water that accumulates on the cover will need to be pumped off, as well as any leaves or debris.
-But for a little extra an automatic cover pump can be placed on the cover, which will turn on and off when water is detected.
+This makes them a popular choice for Inground Pool Winter Safety Covers, helping reduce cleanup and maintenance when opening the pool next season.

 Automatic pool covers are also sturdy like the solid pool covers.
 They offer the same benefits as well, while also providing the most safety of the three.
 Like the solid cover the auto cover also requires a cover pump to remove accumulating water and debris.
 An auto pool cover is retractable and rolls up into itself which eliminates the need to store it.
-It opens and closes with either a key, button/switch or touchpad, making it the most convenient selection.
+It opens and closes with either a key, button/switch or touchpad, making it the most convenient selection—especially for homeowners who opt for Full-Service Pool Installation.

 Although this is the most expensive option, for my money, the sheer ease outweighs the monetary difference.